Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 Who can add things to my timeline?

 From here you can also choose to review the posts you were tagged in by your friends before they appear on your timeline.
-Enable this option to keep spammy or phishy posts away.
+Enable this option to keep spam or untrusted posts away.

 Don’t forget that these posts will remain online and still appear in Facebook’s search or news feed.
 You’ll have to manually remove each tag or even ask the friends who uploaded them to delete them.